bvanelli/actualpy/README.md

 The Actual Server is a way of only hosting files and changes.
-Since re-uploading the full database on every single change is too heavy, Actual only stores one state of the database and everything added by the user via frontend or via the APIs are individual changes above the base stored database on the server, stored via separate endpoint.
-This means that on every change, done locally, a SYNC request is sent to the server with a list of the following string
+Since re-uploading the full database on every single change is too heavy, Actual only stores one state of the database and everything added by the user via frontend or via the APIs are individual changes on top of the "base database" stored on the server.
+This means that on every change, done locally, a SYNC request is sent to the server with a list of the following string parameters:
-parameters:

 - `dataset`: the name of the table where the change happened.
 - `row`: the row identifier for the entry that was added/update.
 This would be the primary key of the row (a uuid value)